 Absolutely, but keep the faith.

-This is a new day.
-The old models of ministry that worked so well in the past don’t necessarily work in the new, fast-changing times and culture in which we live.
-If we don’t discern the shifts, move with the times, and keep up with the way things really are, we’ll be left behind wondering what happened.
+We have never walked today’s roads before.
+The old models of ministry that worked so well in the past may appear anachronistic to many.
+If we don’t discern the shifts, move with the times, and keep up with the way things are, we’ll be left behind wondering what happened.

-Unfortunately, in many churches this is already happening or has already taken place.
-Our churches and ministries are dying out faster than we can even track them.
+Take a look around you.
+Our churches and ministries are flickering and dying out faster than we can even track them.
 Overburdened and distracted by in-house disgruntlement, church leaders often resort to promoting even more vigorously what people turned away from years or even decades ago.
-This is a perfect prescription for discouragement, blame, and burnout.
+Trying to balance the old with the fast-moving new is a perfect prescription for discouragement, blame, and burnout.